Costs and Academics

 135 Martin Hall, Cheney, WA 99004

-The Master of Science in Applied Psychology: Mental Health Counseling emphasis is designed for students wishing preparation as counselors or therapists in settings such as: mental health centers, hospitals, residential treatment centers, employment services and vocational rehabilitation services.
+The Master of Science in Counselor Education: Mental Health Counseling emphasis is designed for students wishing preparation as counselors or therapists in settings such as: mental health centers, hospitals, residential treatment centers, employment services and vocational rehabilitation services.
 Mental health counselors are also frequently found in the juvenile correction facilities, community colleges, pastoral services and in business and industry.

 Counseling Education Program Mission Statement